-The LPC2378 each contain one SPI controller.
+The LPC2388 contains one SPI controller.
 SPI is a full duplex serial interface designed to handle multiple masters and slaves connected to a given bus.
 Only a single master and a single slave can communicate on the interface during a given data transfer.
 During a data transfer the master always sends 8 bits to 16 bits of data to the slave, and the slave always sends 8 bits to 16 bits of data to the master.

-- Compliant with Serial Peripheral Interface (SPI) specification - Synchronous, Serial, Full Duplex Communication - Combined SPI master and slave - Maximum data bit rate of one eighth of the input clock rate - 8 bits to 16 bits per transfer
+- Compliant with SPI specification

+- Synchronous, Serial, Full Duplex Communication

+- Combined SPI master and slave

+- Maximum data bit rate of one eighth of the input clock rate

+- 8 bits to 16 bits per transfer